Sin doesn’t have to dictate our lives

 - 8:37 Even with all this going on around us, we’re still winning a big victory.
 It’s all because of the one who loved us.

 - 8:38 I’m sure of this: Nothing can stop the love God has for us, which he has shown through Christ Jesus our Lord.
 Not death or life.
 Not angels or rulers.
 Not anything today or in the days to come.
 Not even powerful beings.

 - 8:39 From high to low, not one created thing can keep us from the love God shows us through Jesus.

 The Greek word Paul uses his sarx, often translated as “flesh,” or “sinful nature.”
 Paul uses the same word in 8:4-9, 12.

-A more literal translation says creation is “subjected to futility” (NASB), or that it “malfunctioned.”
+A more literal translation says creation is “subjected to futility” (New American Standard Bible), or that it got messed up.
 Some Bible experts say the verse reads awkwardly, as though Paul’s thought got tangled up a bit as he dictated.

 Some Bible experts say that Paul is referring back to what happened after Adam and Eve disobeyed God by eating the forbidden fruit.
 “The LORD God said to Adam… ‘I’m putting a curse on the ground because of what you did’” (Genesis 3:17).